 Using the following figures: two children ages 14 and 6, husband earning $100,000 annually; wife earning $30,000 annually; husband paying $100 per month for health insurance premiums on the children; both parties maintaining clothes for the children at their residence; and nothing else (no other adjustments made), using the 15% parenting time adjustment, husband would owe wife $1,476.

 Using the Equal Parenting Time Formula, the monthly support owed would be $959 (a difference of $517 per month).
 (Incidentally, if the parties had not agreed in writing to maintain clothes at their respective houses, the monthly support obligation using the Equal Parenting Time Formula would increase to $1,005).

 The above example is crude, as most cases involve more analysis than that set forth above, but it makes the point: from a pure economics standpoint, if you are not the primary custodial parent for the children, it pays to have equal (or nearly equal) parenting time.
 Of course the basis for the determination of parenting time should begin and end with what is in the best interests of the children.
 Unfortunately, since April 2012, this practitioner has seen more and more cases where the "tail is wagging the dog," and the motivation for an increase in parenting time in a Decree of Divorce or in a post-divorce parenting plan modification proceeding seems to be the affect the plan will have on child support.

-Contact Copley Roth and Wilson for assistance in all of your family law matters.
+Contact Copley Roth and Davies for assistance in all of your family law matters.
 We are experienced in divorce, custody modification, child support, guardianship, and adoption.

 Email or call (913) 451-9500 for a free consultation.